 As a responsible investment manager, we are mindful of not only how Sustainability Factors impact investment performance (Financial Materiality) but also how our investments may have positive and/or negative impacts on society (Environmental and Social Materiality).
 We refer to this as "Double Materiality" considerations.
-We believe that attentiveness to these sustainability dimensions when investing is a cornerstone of our fiduciary duty to create value for customers and to create a responsible investment product offering for our customers that supports the transition to a more sustainable society.
+We believe that attentiveness to these sustainability dimensions when investing is a cornerstone of our fiduciary duty to create value for customers and to create a responsible investment product offering that supports the transition to a more sustainable society.
 Based on what is relevant for a specific asset class and investment strategy, these Double Materiality considerations can be addressed through Inclusion, Exclusions and Active Ownership.

-We disclose our approach to responsible investments and report on our efforts to be transparent and support accountability of our investment processes and activities.
-We also report on our progress through the initiatives we have signed up for such as the UN-supported Principles for Responsible Investment (UN PRI).
+We disclose our approach to responsible investments and report on our efforts in order to be transparent and held accountable for our investment processes and activities.
+We also provide our annual progress report to for instance the UN-supported Principles for Responsible Investment (PRI), the Net Zero Asset Manager Initiative and the Carbon Disclosure Project (CDP).

-The aim is to communicate such that our customers and stakeholders can find answers to relevant questions on our investment processes and activities in a clear and accessible way.
-The information is published on our sustainability-related disclosure websites and, whenever relevant, disclosed and reported directly to customers and other stakeholders.
+The aim is to communicate in such detail that stakeholders can find answers to any questions on our investment processes and activities in a clear and accessible way.
+The information is published on our websites and, whenever relevant, disclosed and reported directly to customers and other stakeholders.

-Where appropriate and allowed per applicable law, we collaborate with peers, like-minded investors and other relevant parties, to reduce negative and maximise positive impact on Sustainability Factors.
+Where appropriate, we collaborate with peers, like-minded investors and other relevant parties, to reduce negative and maximise positive impact on Sustainability Factors.
 We also welcome an open dialogue with our stakeholders and value the opportunity to collaborate, where relevant.
-We participate in investor initiatives that aim to increase transparency and sustainability standards in companies and financial markets, such as the CDP, International Sustainability Standards Board (ISSB) including the Sustainability Accounting Standards Board (SASB), the Institutional Investors Group on Climate Change (IIGC), the Paris Pledge for Action, the Net-Zero Asset Owner Alliance, the Net Zero Asset Managers Initiative, the Emerging Markets Investor Alliance (EMIA), and UN PRI2.
+We participate in investor initiatives that aim to increase transparency and sustainability standards in companies and financial markets, such as the CDP (formerly the Carbon Disclosure Project), SASB, the Institutional Investors Group on Climate Change (IIGC), the Paris Pledge for Action, the Net-Zero Asset Owner Alliance, the Net Zero Asset Managers Initiative, the Emerging Markets Investor Alliance (EMIA), the Montréal Carbon Pledge, ISSB, and UN PRI.

+Principle 1:

-Principle 1: We aim to protect the value of investments and generate attractive returns
+We aim to protect the value of investments and generate attractive returns